 Find more information here.

-For only $10, your donation can help buys books and supplies for a student and help support them to be in school.
+Your donation can help buys books and supplies for a student, and help support them to be in school.

 Village to Table